| |

 • Bake in the preheated oven for about 12 minutes, or until golden brown.

-• Remove the pans to racks and brush with more melted butter.
+• Remove the pans to racks and brush with the remaining melted butter.
 Cool and then carefully remove the layers from the pan.

 shortcake biscuit layers

-• Meanwhile, prepare the whipped cream.
-In a bowl with an electric mixer (with the whisk attachment if you have one) beat the cream to soft peaks.
-Add the powdered sugar over the cream and add the vanilla.
-Continue beating until stiff as desired.
+• Prepare the whipped cream.
+In a bowl with an electric mixer (with the whisk attachment if you have one), beat the cream to soft peaks.
+Sift the confectioners' sugar over the cream and add the vanilla.
+Continue beating to stiff peaks

-• To assemble, place on biscuit layer on a cake plate and layer with two-thirds to three-quarters of the strawberries.
+• To assemble, place a biscuit layer on a cake plate and top it with about two-thirds to three-quarters of the strawberries.
 Place the second biscuit layer over the strawberry layer.
-Top with the remaining strawberries and serve with the sweetened whipped cream.
+Top with the remaining strawberries.
+Serve with whipped cream on the side so guests can add as much as they like — and leftovers store better with the components kept separate.

 Strawberry shortcake assembly